Amalfi-Festival/amalfi-festival-org/excursions-and-activities.md

 * **Amphitheatre of Pompeii** – Believed to be the earliest Roman amphitheater constructed of stone, it remains in startlingly practical condition today.
 Praised for its acoustics and optimal design, it is still used today as a concert and public events venue.
 * **Garden of the Fugitives** - Giuseppe Fiorelli took charge of the Pompeii excavations in 1863.
 During early excavations of the site, occasional voids in the ash layer had been found that contained human remains.
 Fiorelli realized these were spaces left by the decomposed bodies and devised the technique of injecting plaster into them to recreate the forms of Vesuvius's victims.
 This technique is still in use today, with a clear resin now used instead of plaster because it is more durable, and does not destroy the bones, allowing further analysis.
 Today, many casts can also be found in the Archaeological Museum of Naples.
 {%- endcapture -%}
-{%- include site/festival/excursion-listing.md excursion-name="Pompeii" hero-image="pompeii.jpg" description=description -%}
+{%- include site/festival/excursion-listing.md outing-slug="pompeii" hero-image="pompeii.jpg" description=description -%}

 {%- capture description -%}